Chudbrochil/Personal-Repo/UNM/CS351/BoggleLab/README.txt

 Rules:

-Try to form as many words as possible in the alotted time.
+Try to form as many words as possible in the allotted time.
 -Letters are valid if:
 -At least 3-letters long
 -Are not capitalized or foreign words.